What you will learn

 Grade 12 graduation, or equivalent

-English 12 with a C+ grade, or English language proficiency, or equivalent
+- English 12 with a minimum ‘C+’ grade, or equivalent

 - A tested keyboarding speed of a minimum of 25 gross words per minute on a 5-minute test with a maximum of 5 errors using the touch-typing method (using the appropriate fingers for each key on the keyboard and not looking at your fingers as you type).